-Chat Client side encryption Color coding Electron based Encrypted calls Encrypted chat Encrypted Connection Encrypted VoIP calls Apps with End-to-End Encryption Forward Secrecy Group chat Group Messaging Integrated File Sharing Mobile friendly Night mode/Dark Theme Works Offline Open Source apps Protected by Password Based on phone number Privacy focused Privacy-friendly Private messaging Security focused Self destructing messages File Sending Video calling Voice Call Voice messages Add a feature
+Ad-free Chat Client side encryption Color coding Electron based Encrypted calls Encrypted chat Encrypted Connection Encrypted VoIP calls End-to-End Encryption Forward Secrecy Group chat Group Messaging Integrated File Sharing Mobile friendly Night mode/Dark Theme Works Offline Protected by Password Based on phone number Privacy focused Privacy-friendly Private messaging Security & Privacy Security focused Self destructing messages File Sending SMS Messaging Video calling Voice Call Voice chat Voice messages Add a feature

-always-running contacts-integration encrypt-text encrypt-voice instant-messaging privacy-protection secure-messaging smartphone-messaging sms-messaging strong-encryption text-messaging typing-indicator video-chat-encrypted voice-chat zrtp
+always-running contacts-integration desktop-application encrypt-text encrypt-voice instant-messaging privacy-protection secure-messaging smartphone-messaging strong-encryption typing-indicator video-chat-encrypted zrtp

 Make this page better by adding screenshots to Signal.

 I love Signal because of the automatic end-to-end encryption.
 Even though Whatsapp now has that, too, I still prefer Signal because it's more transparent about key handling.
 I would love them to add...See why people like Signal 😍

 Regardless of who endorses him, Moxie is hostile to anyone that threatens his control over the project.
 He also has a very high opinion of the Google Play store despite that coming with Google's ToS...See why people do not like Signal 😡 Post your review